 What are the effects of pregnancy?

 During pregnancy major hormone changes take place and this imbalance can lead to increased risks of development of different types of oral cavity diseases.
 Bleeding gums signal early stages of disease.
-The most frequent cause is plaque sedimentation on the teeth.
+The most frequent cause is plaque sedimentation on the teeth, which is why it’s important for one to maintain oral hygiene during pregnancy.
 Hormones affect the gingiva sensitivity to bacteria and it becomes prone to inflammatory processes.
 Scientific name of this condition is pregnancy gingivitis and it can appear in 50% and even 70% of pregnant women during any period of pregnancy.

 Symptoms that indicate gingiva inflammation are: